 Resistance to antibiotics happens when a random genetic change in a micro-organism produces some characteristic that enables it to resist the antibiotic.
 In ways that Darwin would have understood, the new hereditary characteristic give the micro-organism an advantage, and it thrives.

-While antibiotic resistance was not a huge concern in the nineteen forties, it’s become much more prevalent today.
+While antibiotic resistance was not a huge concern in the 1940s, it’s become much more prevalent today.
 Unfortunately humans are not known for restraint.
 People pop azithromycin like candy.
 What we didn’t know during the wonder drug’s heyday was too much is definitely not beneficial.
 Nature relies on a system of checks and balances, and it never fails to keep its species in check.

 Since researchers discovered the remarkable power—and destruction—of antibiotics, they’ve been trying to understand the mechanisms by which bacteria evolves to resist them.
 The World Health Organization is particularly concerned as resistance has seen a recent uptick, especially in vulnerable nations.
 Slowing the spread of resistant diseases has become a priority.